Goalsum/TataruBook/docs/commands.md

 ## export

-Exports the contents of the specified table/view or all tables/views to a csv file.
+Exports the contents of the specified table/view or all tables/views to a CSV file.

 **Command Format**: